Biodegradable trash bag

 Extrusion: Selected materials are transformed into granules or powder before being extruded to form the garbage bags.

-Production of garbage bags: The granules or powder are heated and molded to create biodegradable garbage bags.
-Different sizes and thicknesses can be produced according to the needs of professionals and communities.
+Garbage bag production: Granules or powder are heated and molded to create biodegradable garbage bags.
+Different sizes and thicknesses can be produced to meet the needs of businesses and communities.

 The biodegradable garbage bag and circular economy